Erkened/iOSTutorialOverlay/README.md

 tutorialOverlay.title = "Title"
 tutorialOverlay.message = "Message"
 tutorialOverlay.image = UIImage(named: "yourPictureName")
-tutorialOverlay.show() // Use showWithBlock() to know when the overlay has disappeared
+// Once you're happy with your overlay, call show() tutorialOverlay.show() // Use showWithBlock() to know when the overlay has disappeared
 ```